wanghuaijin/wanghuaijin.github.io/src/Homepage.md

 features:
-  - title: Discussion
+  - title: Discussion Group
     details: "<b>Topic: Approximation Properties of Müntz Polynomials</b>.
 December 7, 2024."
     icon: sort-up
     link: https://wanghuaijin.github.io/assets/discuss24Dec/intro.pdf
     bgImage: /assets/photos/photo1.jpg
-  - title: Title2
+  # - title: Title2
-    details: this is the title 1, you can click on the title name to see details
+  #   details: this is the title 1, you can click on the title name to see details
-    icon: highlighter
+  #   icon: highlighter
-    link: /demo/
+  #   link: /demo/
-  - title: Title3
+  # - title: Title3
-    details: this is the title 1, you can click on the title name to see details
+  #   details: this is the title 1, you can click on the title name to see details
-    icon: highlighter
+  #   icon: highlighter
-    link: /demo/
+  #   link: /demo/
-  - title: Title4
+  # - title: Title4
-    details: this is the title 1, you can click on the title name to see details
+  #   details: this is the title 1, you can click on the title name to see details
-    icon: highlighter
+  #   icon: highlighter
-    link: /demo/
+  #   link: /demo/
-  - title: Title5
+  # - title: Title5
-    details: this is the title 1, you can click on the title name to see details
+  #   details: this is the title 1, you can click on the title name to see details
-    icon: highlighter
+  #   icon: highlighter
-    link: /demo/
+  #   link: /demo/
-  - title: Title6 TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE Title6 TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE
+  # - title: Title6 TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE Title6 TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE TITLE
-    details:
+  #   details:
-    icon:
+  #   icon:
-    link: /demo/
+  #   link: /demo/

 ---